talmeym/regurgitator-core/README.md

 it can work with http to mock out http services, or made to work with any other request / response mechanism.

+it is separated out into relevant components, so you only have to include what you need in your project, configure it to do what you want, deploy and go.